Song structure: Conclusion or outro

 The conclusion or (in popular-music terminology) outro of a song is a way of finishing or completing the song.
 It signals to the listeners that the song is nearing its close.
 The reason for having an outro is that if a song just ended at the last bar of a section, such as on the last verse or the last chorus, this might feel too abrupt for listeners.
 By using an outro, the songwriter signals that the song is, in fact, nearing its end.
 This gives the listeners a good sense of closure.
 For DJs, the outro is a signal that they need to be ready to mix in their next song.

 In general, songwriters and arrangers do not introduce any new melodies or riffs in the outro.
 However, a melody or riff used throughout the song may be re-used as part of an outro.
 Generally, the outro is a section where the energy of the song, broadly defined, dissipates.
 For example, many songs end with a fade-out, in which the song gets quieter and quieter.
 In many songs, the band does a ritardando during the outro, a process of gradually slowing down the tempo.
 Both the fade-out and the ritardando are ways of decreasing the intensity of a song and signalling that it is nearing its conclusion.

 For an outro that fades out, the arranger or songwriter typically repeats a short section of the music over and over.
 This can be the chorus, for example.
 An audio engineer then uses the fader on the mixing board to gradually decrease the volume of the recording.
-When a tribute band plays a cover song that, in the recorded version ends with a fade-out, the live band may imitate that by playing progressively quieter.
+When a band, especially a tribute band, plays a cover song that, in the recorded version, ended with a fade-out, the live band might simulate that by playing progressively quieter.
+However, the live band will more likely invent an instrumental ending to definitively finish the song, which may be some standard closing cadence or perhaps a coda specifically patterned after the song's refrain.